Minnie C. T. Love: Suffrage

 Love was a member of the Equal Suffrage Association, as well as the Women's Christian Temperance Union and the Denver Women's Club.
 The latter club met at her house to discuss "the ideas of eugenics and better breeding."

 Politics

 Love was elected to the Colorado House of Representatives in 1921, where she served as chairman of the Committee on Medical Affairs and Public Health.
 She lost her reelection bid in 1922, but was successfully reelected in 1924.
 While in office, she focused on family health and pre-natal care.
 She was an advocate for the forced sterilization of "epileptics and the insane."

 Involvement in the Ku Klux Klan

 The Colorado Klan was founded by John Galen Locke in 1921 and headquartered in Denver.
-In December of 1924, Meta L. Gremmels, Ester B. Hunt, and Denver Women's Club member Laurena H. Senter incorporated the Colorado chapter of the Women of the Ku Klux Klan.
+In December 1924, Meta L. Gremmels, Ester B. Hunt, and Denver Women's Club member Laurena H. Senter incorporated the Colorado chapter of the Women of the Ku Klux Klan.
 Minnie C. T. Love joined, holding the office of "excellent commander."